zhiquanyeo/bb-workshop-docs/bb-workshop-runbook.md

 Once the robot has been identified and powered on, wait a minute and see if you can find a wifi network with the name of the robot, appended with "-bot".
 For example, if you are working with the robot named "pecorino" (mmm cheese), you should be able to see a wifi network called "pecorino-bot".

-Select that network, and when prompted for a password, enter cheesebot.
+Select that network, and when prompted for a password, enter _cheesebot_.
 If all goes well, you should be connected to the robot.
 Ignore any warnings about limited connectivity.

 ### Launching the IDE
 Using the Chrome web browser, visit http://192.168.42.1:3000.
 A web page should then appear, with a set of buttons on top, a text editor on the left and a series of tabs on the right.
 This is the editor you will use to write code for the robot.